 The Nolan brothers have a knack for creating these deceptive and layered pieces of cinema (See Inception, Interstellar and The Prestige) and Memento is no different.
 As it seems like Shelby is getting closer to finding the man responsible for ruining his life, we discover a shocking secret.
 One that he kept from his self.
 Shelby killed his wife.

-These were some of the best thriller movies of all time.
+This was a compilation of the best thriller movies of all time.
 Do you know any other films that could fit this list?
 Please share your suggestions with us in the comments below.

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.